Australian Institute of Health and Welfare (2022) Health of mothers and babies, AIHW, Australian Government, accessed 18 August 2022.

-In 2018, 6.7% of babies born in Australia were low birthweight (Figure 3), and there has been little change since 2008.
-Birthweight and gestational age are closely related—low birthweight babies made up 57% of babies who were pre-term compared with only 2% of babies born at term.
+In 2019, 6.6% of babies born in Australia had low birthweight (Figure 2), and there has been little change since 2009.
+Birthweight and gestational age are closely related – low birthweight babies made up 57% of babies who were pre‑term compared with only 2.3% of babies born at term.

 Apgar scores are clinical indicators that determine a baby’s condition shortly after birth.
 These scores are measured on a 10-point scale for several characteristics.
 An Apgar score of 7 or more at 5 minutes after birth indicates the baby is adapting well post-birth.

 The vast majority (98%) of liveborn babies in 2019 had an Apgar score of 7 or more at 5 minutes after birth (Figure 3).
 This rate has remained steady since 2009.